 While most executives in attendance addressed the need to embrace the millennial generation, the consensus in the room was that millennials simply do not believe in pursuing careers in the oil and gas industry.
 One executive asked everyone to “take a look around the room” to further drive home this opinion.
 The challenge for offshore project executives is to find ways to reach the millennial generation and to make adjustments so the industry is more attractive to them.

 The 2016 Offshore Leadership Forum was the first of what IPA and Offshore Magazine expect to become a regular gathering for top oil and gas executives to discuss and share ideas for improved oil and gas decision-making.
-The next meeting is slated to take place in 2017.
-Visit Offshore Magazine for more in-depth coverage of the 2016 event:
+The next meeting is slated to take place on December 5, 2017:

 To learn more about the Offshore Leadership Forum contact Neeraj Nandurdikar, Director, IPA Oil & Gas Practice